Information

 Adventure

-If you like adventure and exploration, you may wish to go on a backpacking trip, a canoeing adventure, or go rafting, kyaking, or tubing down the rapids in the various rivers such as the Chatooga, the Chattahoochee, or the Nantahala.
+If you like adventure and exploration, you may wish to go on a backpacking trip, a canoeing adventure, or go rafting, kayaking, or tubing down the rapids in the various rivers such as the Chattooga, the Chattahoochee, or the Nantahala.
 You may prefer looking for arrowheads, exploring for caves or caverns, or prospecting and panning for valuable gemstones or gold nuggets.

 Wildlife